-For 2020, the annual cash retainer for all non-employee directors was \$115,000.
-The additional annual retainers for (i) each of the lead director and the Chairman of the Audit Committee was \$25,000, (ii) the Chairman of the Compensation Committee was \$20,000 and (iii) each of the Chairman of the Nominating and Governance Committee and the Chairman of the Risk Management Committee was \$15,000.
-Due to temporary cost cutting measures, the retainers were temporarily reduced for the second and third quarters of 2020.
+For 2021, the annual cash retainer for all non-employee directors was \$115,000.
+The additional annual retainers for (i) the Chairman of the Board was \$80,000, (ii) the Chairman of the Audit Committee was \$25,000, (ii) the Chairman of the Compensation Committee was \$20,000 and (iii) each of the Chairman of the Nominating and Governance Committee, the Chairman of the Risk Management Committee and the Chairman of the Sustainability Committee was \$15,000.
 Payment of non-employee director retainers are made quarterly.
 All non-employee directors are reimbursed for out-of-pocket expenses incurred in attending Board of Director and committee meetings.

 A director who is also an employee receives no additional compensation for services as a director.
-Accordingly, Messrs.
-Perkins and Meloy have been omitted from the table.
-Because Messrs.
-Perkins and Meloy are named executive officers for 2020, the Summary Compensation Table reflects the total compensation they received for services performed for us and our affiliates.
-Mr. Whalen retired from employment with the Company on March 1, 2020 and he received the annual cash retainer prorated for the portion of the year he was a non-employee director.
+Accordingly, Mr. Meloy has been omitted from the table.
+Because Mr. Meloy is a named executive officer for 2021, the Summary Compensation Table reflects the total compensation he received for services performed for us and our affiliates.

 Director Long-term Equity Incentives.
-We granted equity awards in January 2020 to our non-employee directors serving at that time under the Stock Incentive Plan.
-Each of these directors received an award of 3,684 restricted shares of our common stock with a one-year vesting period.
-These grants reflect our intent to provide our directors with a target value of approximately \$150,000 in annual long-term incentive awards.
+We granted equity awards in January 2021 to our non-employee directors serving at that time under the Stock Incentive Plan.
+Each of these directors received an award of 5,099 restricted shares of our common stock, except for our Chairman of the Board who received 7,818 restricted shares of our common stock, with a one-year vesting period.
+These grants reflect our intent to provide our directors with a target value of approximately \$150,000 in annual long-term incentive awards, except for the grant to our Chairman of the Board which included an additional award with a target value of approximately \$80,000.
 The awards are intended to align the long-term interests of our directors with those of our shareholders.

-Changes for 2021
+Changes for 2022